smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ## Using the Provided Lock Screen
-Using the default lock screen is simple.
+@![iOS]Using the default lock screen is simple.
 Using the lock screen this way will automatically load an automaker's logo, if available, to show alongside your logo.
-If it is not, the default lock screen will show your logo alone.
+If it is not, the default lock screen will show your logo alone.!@

 @![iOS]
 ![Generic Lock Screen](/assets/GenericLockScreen.png)